M66B/FairEmail/FAQ.md

 You can delete all classification data by turning classification three times off.

 [Filter rules](#user-content-faq71) will be executed before classification.

+Message classification is a pro feature, except for the spam folder.

 <br />